 Skills developed through: Class teacher leading forest school and other outdoor sessions with cross-curricular links.
 Leader from Castle Head working alongside class teacher in the school grounds and the field centre.

-Residential experience: This culminates in a one night residential at Castle Head.
-This will be repeated annually with the children in Year 3 becoming ‘experts’ and preparing a presentation for the new Year 2 in advance of the residential.
+Residential experience: This culminates in a one day session and evening activities led by Castle Head.
+This will be repeated annually with the children in Year 2 becoming ‘experts’ and helping the children in Year 1.

 Years 3 and 4